The 21 Best Things To Do in Bucharest, Romania

 Although many people opt just to admire the Athenaeum from the outside, the interior is equally impressive.
 A defining feature of the building is the 41 metre high monumental dome.
 The interior of the dome is wonderfully decorated and features a fresco depicting the history of the Romanian people.

-Concerts are still held in the 794 capacity concert hall at the Romanian Athenaeum, and are a wonderful experience if you’re able to get tickets.
-If not, it’s possible to visit the concert hall for just 10 lei per person when it’s not in use.
+Concerts are still held in the 794-capacity concert hall at the Romanian Athenaeum, and are a wonderful experience if you’re able to get tickets.
+If not, it’s possible to visit the concert hall for just 15 lei per person (as of 2025) when it’s not in use.
+Or, if you want to learn more about the history, it’s worth paying extra for an informative guided tour of the Athenaeum.

 Romanian Athenaeum - one of the most beautiful buildings in Bucharest